 For the Filling

-- Add the saltines to a food processor or add them to a plastic bag and pound them until they're small crumbs.
+- Add the saltines to a food processor and pulse until they are small crumbs.
+You can also add them to a plastic bag and pound them until they are small crumbs, too.
 Mix in the melted butter and honey.
 Stir until combined and they resemble cornmeal.

 - Add the cracker mixture to the tart pan.
-Using the bottom of a glass press the crumbs evenly through out the pan.
+Using the bottom of a glass or measuring cup, press the crumbs evenly through out the pan.
 Lift some of the mixture onto the edges to form a lip for the tart.

 - Par bake the crust until light golden brown on a baking sheet in the oven for 16-20 minutes.